vvlooking/research-impact/website/data-cleaning-crosswalk.md

 |---|---|---|---|
 | INST000001 | University of South Carolina Columbia | Scopus | Approved |

-If an unmatched institution does not map to an institution already in the "institutions.csv" file, add a row to the "institutions.csv" file.
+If an unmatched institution does not map to an institution already in the `institutions.csv` file, add a row to the `institutions.csv` file.

 | institution_id | canonical_name | entity_type | parent_id | state_code | country_code | ipeds_unitid |
 |---|---|---|---|---|---|---|
 | INST000001 | university of south carolina | university | INST000001 | sc | usa | 218663 |

-After adding necessary rows to the "institutions.csv" file, check for duplicates based on affiliation IDs, such as IPEDS.
+After adding necessary rows to the `institutions.csv` file, check for duplicates based on affiliation IDs, such as IPEDS.

 ## Re-run the Standardization Script